Skip to main content

 How it shows up on video

-Check the fielder's posture at the moment of the pitcher's release: knees should be bent, weight forward, and the glove already down rather than resting on a raised knee or the fielder still standing upright.
+Check the fielder's posture at the moment of the pitcher's release.
+This means knees should be bent, weight forward.
+The glove already down rather than resting on a raised knee or the fielder still standing upright.
 A fielder who reaches full ready position only after the ball has been hit has lost the advantage entirely.

 Common mistakes